Overlap-weighted orthogonal meta-learner for treatment effect estimation over time: Weighted orthogonal meta-learner

 Intuitively, our weight functions work as follows.
 For CATE, they act as \emph{overlap weights}, i.e., they up-weight samples with a higher probability of receiving \textbf{both} interventional treatment sequences.
 Likewise, for CAPO, the weight functions correspond to \emph{propensity weights}.
 That is, they seek to up-weight samples in the data that have a higher probability of receiving a single interventional treatment sequence of interest (see Fig.~\ref{fig:weights}).
 Thereby, we effectively circumvent key issues of existing meta-learners that lead to highly unstable inverse propensity weights and response function estimates.

 Next, we develop our weighted population risk that minimizes the oracle risk; specifically, our weighted risk function minimizes a weighted error term that up-weights samples that have a higher probability of receiving the interventional treatment sequences.
 Thereby, we counteract the issue in existing meta-learners (\textbf{IPW}, \textbf{RA}, \textbf{DR}) that suffer from poor data support when the overlap is low.
-For this, we first define the pseudo-outcomes for our \textbf{WO}-learner, which we will later need to satisfy Neyman-orthogonality in Section~\ref{sec:neyman_orthogonality}.
+For this, we first define the pseudo-outcomes for our \textbf{WO}-learner, which we will later need to satisfy Neyman-orthogonality in Section~\ref{sec:neyman_orthogonality}. \rebuttal{Our pseudo-outcomes directly arise by orthogonalizing our weighted oracle risk.
+They inherit part of the structure of DR pseudo-outcomes, part from the orthogonalization of the overlap weights, and part of their combined structure.}

-\begin{mdframed}[linecolor=black!60,linewidth=0.6pt, roundcorner=4pt,backgroundcolor=black!2, innerleftmargin=8pt,innerrightmargin=8pt,innertopmargin=6pt,innerbottommargin=6pt] \begin{definition}[\textbf{WO} pseudo-outcomes] \emph{Let }
+\begin{mdframed}[linecolor=black!60,linewidth=0.6pt, roundcorner=4pt,backgroundcolor=black!2, innerleftmargin=8pt,innerrightmargin=8pt,innertopmargin=6pt,innerbottommargin=6pt] \begin{definition}[\textbf{WO} pseudo-outcomes] \emph{Let } {

-\emph{Then, we define our \textbf{WO pseudo-outcomes for CATE} as}
+} \emph{Then, we define our \textbf{WO pseudo-outcomes for CATE} as} {

-\emph{and, likewise, the \textbf{WO pseudo-outcomes for CAPO} as}
+} \emph{and, likewise, the \textbf{WO pseudo-outcomes for CAPO} as} {

-\end{definition} \end{mdframed}
+} \end{definition} \end{mdframed}

 We now state our first theorem, which guarantees that our \emph{weighted population risk minimizes the weighted oracle risk}.
 That is, our weighted population risk assigns the appropriate weights from Definition~\ref{def:weight_functions} while correctly adjusting for time-varying confounding.